Do Different Tracking Tasks Require Different Appearance Models?

-In Section~\ref{sec:exp:eval}, we investigated the correlation between tracking performance and ImageNet ``linear probe'' accuracy for different SSL models.
+In Section 3.3 (main paper) we investigated the correlation between tracking performance and ImageNet ``linear probe'' accuracy for different SSL models.
 In this section, we provide more results and discussions by studying the correlation between tracking performance and several other downstream tasks when using the appearance model from the many SSL methods under consideration.
-For non-tracking tasks, we report numbers from~\cite{ssltransfer}.
-Results are shown in Figure~\ref{fig:corr_more}.
+For non-tracking tasks, we report numbers from~\cite{ssltransfer} and plot them against tracking performance in Figure~\ref{fig:corr_more}.

-We report three tasks: surface normal estimation on the NYUv2~\cite{nyuv2} dataset, where the \emph{negative} mean angular error is used as evaluation metric; Object detection on Pascal VOC~\cite{voc}, with performance measured in mAP; Semantic segmentation on ADE20k~\cite{ade20k} dataset, with performance measured in mean IOU .
+We report three tasks: surface normal estimation on the NYUv2~\cite{nyuv2} dataset, where the mean angular error is used as the evaluation metric (the lower the better); Object detection on Pascal VOC~\cite{voc}, with performance measured in mAP (the higher the better); Semantic segmentation on ADE20k~\cite{ade20k} dataset, with performance measured in mean IOU (the higher the better).
 In each subfigure, we plot the performance of five tracking tasks along the y-axes, and performance of the other task along the x-axes.
-Higher numbers are better along both the two axes in all the plots.
+Note that we actually use \emph{negative} mean error for surface normal estimation, to represent \emph{accuracy}.
 As in the main paper, we compute two types of correlation coefficient: Spearman' $r$ and Pearson's $\rho$, and report them in the left bottom corner of each plot.
 Several interesting findings can be observed:

 \emph{(a) Correlation between tracking and surface normal prediction performance is fairly strong.} Results are shown in Figure~\ref{fig:sur}.
 For instance, $r=0.70$ for surface normal error \vs MOT accuracy, and $0.56$ for surface normal error \vs PoseTrack accuracy.
 Interestingly, the behavior of SOT is in contrast with MOT and PoseTrack: SOT {accuracy} is moderately negative correlated ($r=-0.50$) with surface normal estimation accuracy.
 VOS presents a similar trend to the one of SOT, but with a lower correlation coefficient.